kumariAstha/Hack-Princeton/README.md

 And it is very easy to use as it is deployed globally on the internet.

 ## What's next for Heart Attack Predictor
 We are planning to make it more interactive by integrating with various medical APIs to make the website more useful and to make it a complete website and not only a detector one.
-We also plan to create a mobile application too.
+We also plan to create a mobile application too to make it more feasible for users to interact and keep track of their heart condition.

 # Heart Attack Predictor